 Special promotions can do wonders for increasing the exposure and revenue for retail bakeries.
 Just look at the example set by the Donut Trail in Butler County, Ohio.

 According to a study by the University of Cincinnati Economics Center, retail bakery owners in Butler County experienced sales increases ranging from 5 percent to 30 percent, after the Butler County Visitors Bureau implemented a special year-round promotion called the Donut Trail.

-Visitors to Butler County are invited to pick up a passport and have it stamped at 11 of the 12 donut shops along the trail.
+Visitors to Butler County are invited to pick up a passport and have it stamped at the 12 donut shops along the trail.
 Once the trail is completed, they are rewarded with a T-shirt.
 When visitors wear their Donut Trail T-shirt at certain businesses throughout Butler County, they receive special discounts.

 The economic report showed the Donut Trail had a significant $1 million impact on the county in both 2016 and 2017.
 Sherry Richardson, owner of Mimi's Donuts & Bakery in Hamilton, Ohio, said her shop enjoyed a 30 percent increase in annual sales.
 “It put me on the map,” she said, “and I see it continuing.”

 The bakeries featured in the Butler County Donut Trail include: